patrickc91/ms-teams-deploy-card/README.md

 * Write the name of the workflow in the Teams card.
 * Fix wrong input names in readme
 * Write the branch instead of the commit hash in the Teams card.
+* Add option to ignore failures caused by cancelling the workflow.

 ### Screenshots of the modified cards: